Steps to Extract Data from a RAID Disk if NAS Asustor AS5304T Doesn’t Power On

 Overall, a combination of user quotas, permissions, and regular backups can significantly reduce the risk of accidental data loss on NAS Asustor AS5304T devices.

-Although NAS AS5304T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS AS5304T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view